alrocar/sh1t/README.md

 requirements: ssed, jot

-rndlines.sh: Script for extracting random lines from a text file
+rndlines.sh: Extracts random lines from a text file split.sh: Splits a CSV file into chunks of N lines